jonathansick/preprint/README.rst

     Optional arguments:
-    --master   Name of the root LaTeX file (eg, paper.tex) --exts     List of file extensions (defaults to `pdf eps tex`) --cmd      Name of command to run when a change occurs (defaults to `make`) --diff     Run a latexdiff compile against the given commit SHA from the git repository (HEAD if blank).
+    --master   Name of the root LaTeX file (eg, paper.tex) --exts     List of file extensions (defaults to `pdf eps tex`) --cmd      Name of command to run when a change occurs --diff     Run a latexdiff compile against the given commit SHA from the git repository (HEAD if blank).

 For example, to continuously compile the document whenever ``.tex`` or figures have changed, and assuming you've setup a ``preprint.json`` file with the name of your master document, just run::